Non-local interference in arrival time

-and $s_t = \sigma (1+i \frac{t\hbar}{2 m \sigma^2})$ \footnote{The Gaussian solution of the Schrödinger equation for a particle under uniform force was first introduced by de Broglie \cite{de1930introductio} and rephrased by Holland in \cite{holland1995quantum}, but according to our investigation, none of them satisfy the Schrödinger's equation exactly: To satisfying the wave equation, an additional time-dependent phase, i.e. our first exponential term in \eqref{Gaussian wave}, is needed.}.
-Using this wave function, the detection time and position of the first observed particle are uniquely determined by solving Eq. \ref{guiding}.
-Then, using Eq. \ref{one particle guiding}, we can find the trajectories of the remaining particles after the first particle detection.
+where $a$ represents the acceleration component and $s_t = \sigma (1+i \frac{t\hbar}{2 m \sigma^2})$ \footnote{The Gaussian solution of the Schrödinger equation for a particle under uniform force was first introduced by de Broglie \cite{de1930introductio} and rephrased by Holland in \cite{holland1995quantum}, but according to our investigation, none of them satisfy the Schrödinger's equation exactly: To satisfy the wave equation, an additional time-dependent phase, i.e. our first exponential term in \eqref{Gaussian wave}, is needed.}.
+Using this wave function, the detection time and position of the first observed particle are uniquely determined by solving Eq.\,\eqref{guiding}.
+Then, using Eq.\,\eqref{one particle guiding}, we can find the trajectories of the remaining particles after the first particle detection.

 Using trajectories, we can find the joint detection data distribution in $(t_L,x_L;t_R,x_R)$ space where $t_{L/R}$ is the detection time, and $x_{L/R}$ is the detection position on the left/right screen.
 The probability density behind this distribution can be formally written as